15 Places To Visit In North Macedonia For A Scenic Retreat

 Photo: kallerna / Wikimedia Commons

-The town of Ohrid is one of the most significant destinations in North Macedonia, known for its stunning natural landscapes, historic churches, and rich cultural heritage.
+The town of Ohrid is one of the most significant destinations and famous tourist attractions in North Macedonia, known for its stunning natural landscapes, historic churches, and rich cultural heritage.
 Located on the shores of Lake Ohrid, a UNESCO World Heritage Site, the town offers a unique blend of history and relaxation.
 Visitors can stroll through its stone-paved streets, explore centuries-old landmarks, and enjoy peaceful boat rides on the lake’s serene waters.
 While the Ohrid Old Bazaar is a charming historical marketplace, the town itself also boasts a lively nightlife, making it a must-visit for travellers seeking both cultural experiences and leisure.

 Best Time To Visit: May to September

-Top Tourist Attractions: Samuel’s Fortress, Church of St. John at Kaneo, Bay of Bones
+Major Attractions: Samuel’s Fortress, Church of St. John at Kaneo, Bay of Bones

 2. Matka Canyon